tumanob/tili.kg/wp-content/plugins/peters-login-redirect/readme.txt

 Contributors: pkthree
 Donate link: http://www.theblog.ca
-Tags: login, logout, redirect, admin, administration, dashboard, users, authentication Requires at least: 2.7
+Tags: login, logout, redirect, admin, administration, dashboard, users, authentication Requires at least: 3.2
-Tested up to: 3.2
+Tested up to: 4.1
 Stable tag: trunk

 Redirect users to different locations after logging in and logging out.

 == Description ==

-Define a set of redirect rules for specific users, users with specific roles, users with specific capabilities, and a blanket rule for all other users (logout redirects in this plugin support only this blanket rule).
+Define a set of redirect rules for specific users, users with specific roles, users with specific capabilities, and a blanket rule for all other users.
+Also, set a redirect URL for post-registration.
 This is all managed in Settings > Login/logout redirects.

 You can use the syntax **[variable]username[/variable]** in your URLs so that the system will build a dynamic URL upon each login, replacing that text with the user's username.
-In addition to username, there is "homeurl" and "siteurl", and you can also add your own custom URL "variables".
+In addition to username, there is "homeurl", "siteurl", "postid-23", "http_referer" and you can also add your own custom URL "variables".
 See Other Notes / How to Extend for documentation.

-If you're using a plugin such as Gigya that bypasses the regular WordPress login redirect process (and only allows one fixed redirect URL), set that plugin to redirect to wp-content/plugins/peters-login-redirect/wplogin_redirect_control.php and set the $rul_use_redirect_controller setting to "true" in the main plugin file.
+If you're using a plugin such as Gigya that bypasses the regular WordPress login redirect process (and only allows one fixed redirect URL), set that plugin to redirect to wp-content/plugins/peters-login-redirect/wplogin_redirect_control.php and set the relevant setting to "Yes" at the bottom of the Settings &gt; Login/Logout redirects page in the WordPress admin panel.

 You can add your own code logic before and between any of the plugin's normal redirect checks if needed.
 See Other Notes / How to Extend for documentation.
+Some examples include: redirecting the user based on their IP address; and redirect users to a special page on first login.

 This plugin also includes a function `rul_register` that acts the same as the `wp_register` function you see in templates (typically producing the Register or Site Admin links in the sidebar), except that it will return the custom defined admin address. `rul_register` takes three parameters: the "before" code (by default "&lt;li&gt;"), the "after" code (by default "&lt;/li&gt;"), and whether to echo or return the result (default is `true` and thus echo).